uwetom/Principles-of-3D-Blender-tutorials/week_1_intro_to_modelling/README.md

 In future worksheets we will delve deeper into adding images and texture painting.

-## 8. Extra challenge - make a creature.
+## 10. Extra challenge - make a vehicle.

 For more practice, using the skills you have learnt in this worksheet  make a low poly vehicle.